Walls, fill, drainage, soil, and water — everything before the first plant goes in

 ~45 linear ft

-Add the gravel-only drainage column + filter wrap behind the existing west wall, laid on existing grade and buried by new fill — identical spec to the new walls' drains.
+Add the gravel drainage column + 4 in perforated pipe + filter fabric behind the existing west wall — identical spec to the new walls' drains (see French Drain section).

 Total fill volume